-Students are expected to pay the balance of their fees by approximately the end of the second week of classes (see the semester Registration Timetable for specific dates).
+Students are expected to pay the balance of their fees by approximately the end of the second week of classes (see Dates and deadlines for specific dates).

-Students with approved student loans may have the deadline extended by the Financial Aid & Awards office.
+Students with approved student loans may have the deadline extended by the Financial Aid and Awards office.

 Failure to pay fees when due will result in withdrawal from all courses and forfeit of the registration deposit.
 Students who pay fees late, but prior to being withdrawn, will be charged a late payment penalty of $50.

 The following guidelines for refund/reduction of fees apply to all classes.